 Tours to Halong Bay are usually booked in advance.
 It’s not one of those things where you just show up at the dock and jump on a boat.
 It’s not impossible to do but boats tend to sell out, especially during the high season and you probably won’t find much of a selection.
 You will also likely pay a higher price for your tour.
 However, you can pre-arrange a tour out of Halong Bay City and take a taxi, private car, or the public bus to the bay.
 A private car or taxi will be the fastest but also the most costly.
 The drive can be done in about two hours on the recently opened Halong-Hai Phong Expressway.

 Visiting Halong Bay from other parts of Vietnam is doable as well.
-If you are coming from central or southern Vietnam, you may want to fly into a closer airport to save yourself some time, especially if you are on a stricter schedule.
+If you are coming from central or southern Vietnam, you may want to fly to a closer airport to save yourself some time, especially if you are on a stricter schedule.
 The two options are Van Don International Airport (VDO) and Cat Bi International Airport (HPH).

 How Long to Stay in Halong Bay